thorgeirk11/BigDataProject1/src/README.txt

 Server class is the nodes in the network.
 At their core is a doubly linked list, each server has a next and prev link.
-Each server stores data for the key space between n previous server id and its own id, where n is the replication factor.
+Each server stores data for the key space between n previous server ids' and its own id, where n is the replication factor.

-When connecting the servers they automatically adjust the network, there is therefore no need to call a special init() function on the network.
+When connecting new servers, they automatically adjust the network, therefore there is no need to call a special init() function on the network.

 We implemented a overlay network where each server has a lookup table